When to Evaluate Heart Murmurs

 When blood flows normally through the heart valves, it makes a two-beat “lub-lub” sound.
 With a murmur, the blood is not flowing normally through the heart valves, and your physician may hear through a stethoscope any of a variety of “swishing” sounds that can differ in volume, pitch, and duration.

 “Where does the murmur reach its peak of intensity?
-This information can help guide a cardiologist as to whether the murmur is innocent or of more concern,” says Dr. Nisha Chandra-Strobos, Chief of Cardiology and Professor of Medicine at Johns Hopkins School of Medicine.
+This information can help guide a cardiologist as to whether the murmur is innocent or of more concern,” says Dr. Nisha Chandra-Strobos, chief of cardiology at Johns Hopkins Bayview Medical Center.
 “In a crescendo murmur for example, the sound whooshes up and then suddenly stops.
 So just from the way it sounds, you can often draw conclusions as to the type and seriousness of the murmur.”

 Murmurs can be caused by a heart valve abnormality or a defect in the muscular structure of the heart.
 In a few cases, it can be present from birth because of an anatomical malformation.
 Murmurs detected in children can be innocent or related to a congenital heart defect, and should be referred to a pediatric cardiologist.
 Pediatric murmurs are not the focus of this article.

 Differentiating whether a heart murmur is innocent or requires follow-up by a cardiologist depends on the symptoms, the timing and characteristics of the murmur, and the general condition of the patient.

 Heart murmurs generally fall into two categories: innocent and abnormal.